OliverMakesGames/OliverMakesGames.github.io/index.md

 ### About us:

-<pre>      We are a compact yet passionate team with a profound ambition: to craft an abundance of exceptional games.
+      We are a compact yet passionate team with a profound ambition: to craft an abundance of exceptional games.
 Fueled by unwavering dedication, our team thrives on shattering boundaries and fully explore the realm of gaming.
-Whether embarking on grand adventures or devising perplexing puzzles, we stand poised to revolutionize the indie scene.<pre />
+Whether embarking on grand adventures or devising perplexing puzzles, we stand poised to revolutionize the indie scene.

 <br />